juliosong/blog/_posts/2020-12-04-early-Chinese-textbooks-part2.md

 I have mixed feelings about the syntax part of Marshman's textbook.
 It certainly has an impressively comprehensive coverage of function words, including auxiliary verbs, prepositions, final particles, and so forth.
 For instance, in the section on degree comparative expressions the author makes the following remark, which I quite agree to and don't find pompous at all.
 > I have reason to think, that there is scarcely any mode of expressing comparison used either in respectable works, or in correct conversation, which will not co-incide [sic] with some one of the examples given. (*Elements*, p.295)

 Then, in the section on numerals, Marshman surprisingly gives out names of some very large numbers (e.g., 京 *jing1* 'ten million', 垓 *gai1* 'a hundred million') that are seldom if ever taught in modern textbooks.
 He also gives a detailed introduction of the three parallel numerical systems used for different purposes (I think only two of them are still in use now).
-I hadn't known about the third system.
+I have to admit that hadn't even heard of the third system. 😅

 {% include figure image_path="/assets/images/marshman-number.png" alt="the third numerical notation system in Marshman's textbook" caption="1–9 in the third numerical notation system introduced in Marshman's textbook, which was used among merchants and traders in the 19th century (*Elements*, p.312)" %}